 In other words, recognize and accept your cravings.
 It has been shown to be far more effective than just trying to avoid cravings.

-Research suggests that ‘craving’ as a concept has a long history of being defined differently by different people, coupled with the fact that it is often unconscious, makes it very hard to study (Sayette, 2000).
+Research suggests that ‘craving’ as a concept has a long history of being defined differently by different people, coupled with the fact that it is often subconscious, makes it very hard to study (Sayette, 2000).
 Researchers want to be able to compare many different people upon the same scale in order to make generalizations that could apply to almost anybody.

 Escrave ain’t about that life, fam.

 Or at least, it isn’t exactly like that.
-The current paradigm is: you have a problem, somebody else studies many people with that problem, (hopefully) comes up with a solution for anybody with the problem, and then somebody else uses that solution to help those with the problem (as long as they get paid for helping!)… Quite a mouthful, right?
+The current paradigm is: you have a problem, somebody else studies many people with that problem, (hopefully) comes up with a solution for anybody with the problem, and then somebody else uses that solution to help those with the problem (as long as they get paid for helping, probably)… Quite a mouthful, right?

 Escrave removes a couple steps in that process: you have a problem, you study that problem, and come up with a solution that works for you.